Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for childhood colorectal cancer include the following:

-A recent review of nine clinical trials comprising 138 patients younger than 40 years demonstrated that the use of combination chemotherapy improved progression-free survival and overall survival (OS) in these patients.
+A review of nine clinical trials comprising 138 patients younger than 40 years demonstrated that the use of combination chemotherapy improved progression-free survival and overall survival (OS) in these patients.
 Furthermore, OS and response rates to chemotherapy were similar to those observed in older patients.[

 Ipilimumab and nivolumab demonstrated high response rates in pediatric patients aged 12 years and older with microsatellite instability–high or mismatch repair–deficient metastatic colorectal cancer who had disease progression after treatment with a fluoropyrimidine, oxaliplatin, and irinotecan.[